 Get the engagement you need with these tips:

-Before you start writing content, it is important that you define two types of calendars:
+Before you start writing content, it is essential that you define two types of calendars:

-A. Editorial calendar: in it you have to define which days of the week you are going to publish and what time is the best to do it.
-It is especially interesting if you work on more than one social network.
+A. Editorial calendar: you have to define which days of the week you are going to publish and what time is the best to do it.
+It is exciting if you work on more than one social network.

-B. Content calendar: this is where you decide the topics you are going to publish on each of these days.
+B. Content calendar: this is where you decide the topics you will publish on each of these days.
 For example, Monday is the “did you know that…” day, Friday is the “informal publication” day.